studionock/studionock.com/site/content/archive/a-print-gothenburg.md

 {{</ slideshow >}}

 Photos by Samuel Petersson

-The titles showcased in A PRINT represent more than ten different countries.
-Some focuses on one single phenomena or person, others are a collection of thoughts on a larger theme.
-No matter what the subject of the print is they all have something in common, that being that they are striving to bring something new to the discipline.

-The first edition of A PRINT took place in Gothenburg at Södra Larmgatan 7 in May 2017.
-The exhibition included 50 different magazines and showcased 110 unique issues.
-During the exhibition period NOCK held a vernissage, a  nissage bar and a talk and discussion with migrant journal and paper magazine.
-A PRINT - GOTHENBURG was open 10.05.17 - 28.05.17

 2ha • Accattone • Architektur in Gebrauch • Bricks from the Kiln • Camenzind • CARTHA • civic city • CLOG • Club Donny • Colon • Ein Magazin Über Orte • engawa • Evil People in Modernist Homes in Popular Films • EYESORE • Flaneur • Fresh Meat • Friendly Fire • Horizonte • KOTE • KRITIK • LOBBY • Log • MacGuffin Magazine • MAP • Mas Context • Megawords • MIGRANT JOURNAL • mono.kultur • MONU • New Geographies • PAPER • PIN-UP • Pisegrama • PLAT • Pli • Polemik • Real Review • San Rocco • Scapegoat • SITE • SOILED • STAND BY ME • STUDIO • terra firma • The Modernist • The Plantation Journal • Thresholds • trans magazin • YUCA